LogisticBravo/Milestone-Project-3/TESTING.md

 - The subscription status should be set to their current prefences based on their original sign up. i.e if they selected the checkbox to subscribe to the newsletter then the subscription toggle should be in the 'on' position.
 - Toggling this should fire a modal pop up to confirm their change to their subscription.
 - The content of this modal should vary dependant on the current status of their subscription.
-- Backing out of this modal, i.e. not confirming the change to their subscription should rever the toggle to it's original state.
+- Backing out of this modal, i.e. not confirming the change to their subscription should revert the toggle to it's original state.
-- Confirming the modal should update their preferences and the user should receive a toast confirming the change.
+- Confirming the modal should update their preferences.
 The toggle should be in the position that reflects their current subscription preference status.

 **Actual Result:**